One Stat to Rule Them All

 - In Fallout 3, intelligence is often considered the best stat in the game due to it determining how many skillpoints you get every level.
 Agility is much less important, since the action point system is now only an optional way to fight.

-- In Fallout New Vegas, intelligence is still insanely more useful than most other stats, but luck follows as a close second due to it being a big decider in how well you win at the gambling tables.
-A high luck skill will allow you to clean out every casino in the game and be richer than croesus.
+- In Fallout: New Vegas, intelligence is still insanely more useful than most other stats, but luck follows as a close second due to it being a big decider in how well you win at the gambling tables.
+A high luck skill will allow you to clean out every casino in the game and be richer than Croesus.
 Luck also enhances your skills.
 Maximum luck grants a +1 boost to every skill for every two points invested.

 - Planescape: Torment 's Wisdom stat is pretty much god, due to it providing the most dialogue along with experience boosts.
 Amusing considering that the Cleric class (the only one that can actually benefits from high wisdom) is not available to your character.
 Contrary to popular belief, wizards do not benefit from a high wisdom, only from intelligence.

 - The higher your wisdom, the more experience you'll get.
 Investing in Wisdom early on can net you enough bonus experience through this and extra dialogue options to be stronger and tougher by the end of the game than if you had invested in them from the start.
-Planescape: Torment is one of the more balanced games though - there are noticable differences but no stat is a designated Dump Stat unless the player chooses it to be.
+Planescape: Torment is one of the more balanced games though — there are noticeable differences, but no stat is a designated Dump Stat unless the player chooses it to be.

 - In the original Exile games, Strength was the One Stat to Rule Them All because it heavily affected physical damage and Hit Points — and, in later games, carrying capacity to boot.